cgs-ets/moodle-mod_giportfolio/README.md

 * Send custumised contributions reminder message to participants.
 * Send notifications to teachers based on groups and groupings.
 * Print style to match Book activity.
+* Download contribution files based on chapters.

 > Settings
 >>
 * Change on students skip intro page default to true.
 * Enable/Disable students to hide their contributions.
 * Disable delete button from contributions and comments.
-* Notify students of new comment
+* Notify students of new comment.
+* Send reminders to students.
+* Send reminders to parents (In case the setting is turned on)